• Skip to primary navigation

 Two slices of Banitsa one on top of the other on a dark glass plate.
 Two forks next to the plate.
 Round baking dish with Banitsa in it on the background.
 White napkin on the side next to the plate.

 EASY PUMPKIN TURNOVERS MADE WITH PHYLLO DOUGH – This is another recipe using phyllo dough, but a sweet version.
-The pumping filling with warming spices makes them so perfect for Fall, and they are also so easy to make.
+The pumping filling with warming spices makes them perfect for fall, and they are also so easy to make.

 SWEET POTATO AND FETA PHYLLO ROLL – Now, this recipe is a combination of sweet and salty.
 So if you like mixing flavors, this baby is for you.
 Sweet potatoes pair very well with Feta cheese, plus being rolled in a thin phyllo dough takes it to the next level.